cchdo/dpo/chapter_S6/s6b.rst

   Consider why these three profiles do not completely overlap.

   * Small disagreements between the WOA05 profile and the A16_2005 profile certainly can arise due to the averaging-in of other data when the WOA was created.
 (Plus, the WOA05 grid point is about 50 km from the A16 station location.)
-But the CTD data and bottle data profiles are from the same station on the 2005 “A16” cruise from the NOAA research vessel Ron Brown.
+But the CTD data and bottle data profiles are from the same station on the 2005 "A16" cruise from the NOAA research vessel Ron Brown.
-  * Differences between temperature between the A16 bottle data and CTD data can arise because the CTD data are from the “down” cast and the bottle data are from the “up” cast - this is partly die to the effects of internal waves in the ocean, plus drift of the ship, plus lateral motions of various layers of the water column.
+  * Differences between temperature between the A16 bottle data and CTD data can arise because the CTD data are from the "down" cast and the bottle data are from the "up" cast - this is partly die to the effects of internal waves in the ocean, plus drift of the ship, plus lateral motions of various layers of the water column.
   * The salinity and oxygen values in the bottle data file are from water samples, whereas the values in the CTD data file are from electronic sensors.
 The electronic sensor data are corrected/calibrated against the bottle data, but perfect fits are not reasonable.

 Exercise S6B-03: Comparing Data - Potential Temperature Versus Salinity in CTD Data